eneko/eneko.github.io/projects/99-swift-problems/index.md

 ~~~

 The gist [List.swift](https://gist.github.com/eneko/98b0313fa2e7bb529ecf)
-contains the basis of the `List` and `ListItem` classes to get you started,
+contains the basics of the `List` and `ListItem` classes to get you started,
 including implementations of the `CustomStringConvertible` protocol.

 Individual methods or computed properties should be added to the `List<T>`